Concordia athletes start search for new home

 "I really worked on my footwork and on my 3-point shot over the summer," Ayala said.
 "I felt like I'd do a move and the defense wouldn't be there or I'd have an angle.
 It's really a simple game, you just put the ball into the hoop."

-"It's over before you know it," Allen said of the sprint.
-"I spend about an hour before the race mentally going through my race, and when I step into the starting blocks I have a totally blank slate."
+"It's over before you know it," Allen said of the 60-meter sprint.
+"I spend about an hour before the race mentally going through my race, and went I step into the starting blocks I have a totally blank slate."

 A mass text/email chain called students to a mandatory meeting in early February.

-The hunch among the students was the school had an announcement about policy for COVID-19 protocol.
+The hunch among the students was that the school had an announcement about policy for COVID-19 protocol.

 That hunch was wrong.